VMF(N)-534: Operations in the Central Pacific

-The squadron arrived at Naval Advance Base Espiritu Santo on May 4, 1944, and flew into Luganville Airfield the next day joining Marine Aircraft Group 21.
-It remained there for nearly a month before the flight echelon departed on June 2, 1944, on the USS Santee (CVE-29).
+The squadron arrived at Naval Advance Base Espiritu Santo on 4 May 1944, and flew into Luganville Airfield the next day joining Marine Aircraft Group 21.
+It remained there for nearly a month before the flight echelon departed on 2 June 1944, on the USS Santee (CVE-29).
 The squadron's ground personnel were split between the USS Cetus (AK-77), SS Typhoon, and the SS Young.
-After 65 days at sea, VMF(N)-534's, as part of Marine Aircraft Group 21, took off from the USS Santee, becoming the first aviation unit to land on Guam as they touched down on Orote Field on August 4, 1944.
-The first combat air patrols commenced on August 7, 1944.
+After 65 days at sea, VMF(N)-534's, as part of Marine Aircraft Group 21, took off from the USS Santee, becoming the first aviation unit to land on Guam as they touched down on Orote Field on 4 August 1944.
+The first combat air patrols commenced on 7 August 1944.
 That same evening VMF(N)-534 also conducted its first night raids when a section of aircraft strafed the Japanese garrison on Rota.
-Between August 7 and December 29 the squadron conducted a total of eight strafing/bombing missions against Rota Island.
+Between 7 August and 29 December the squadron conducted a total of eight strafing/bombing missions against Rota Island.
 While on Guam squadron personnel conducted numerous patrols and assisted in burying Japanese war dead.
-From August 4 through December 31, VMF(N)-534 flew 1402 sorties totaling 2,610.6 hours of flying conducting nighttime CAP, strafing and bombing, and search missions.
+From 4 August through 31 December, VMF(N)-534 flew 1402 sorties totaling 2,610.6 hours of flying conducting nighttime CAP, strafing and bombing, and search missions.
 Test flight, fighter cover and ferrying missions accounted for another 491.6 hours.

-On February 20, 1945, the squadron recorded its only aerial victory of the war when 1stLt Brett Roueche, aided by GCI controllers from Air Warning Squadron 2 stationed aboard a Navy destroyer, shot down a Nakajima C6N 110 miles west of Saipan.
+On 20 February 1945, the squadron recorded its only aerial victory of the war when 1stLt Brett Roueche, aided by GCI controllers from Air Warning Squadron 2 stationed aboard a Navy destroyer, shot down a Nakajima C6N 110 miles west of Saipan.
 In May 1945 the squadron sent a detachment to Kobler Field on Saipan and another to Eniwetok to provide night time cover for each respective area.
 Tri-site operations continued until the end of the war.
-The squadron consolidated back on Guam by September 22, 1945.
+The squadron consolidated back on Guam by 22 September 1945.

 Return to the United States and reorganization

 The squadron returned to the United States in November 1945 and joined up with the rest of Marine Aircraft Group 53 at Marine Corps Air Station Eagle Mountain Lake, Texas.
-On December 20, 1945, the squadron moved to Marine Corps Air Station El Centro, California joining Marine Aircraft Group 25.
+On 20 December 1945, the squadron moved to Marine Corps Air Station El Centro, California joining Marine Aircraft Group 25.
 During the end of December VMF(N)-534 also began to receive its new F7F-3N night fighters.
-On January 21, 1946, all of the squadron's pilots boarded the USS Shangri-La to observe carrier qualifications by United States Navy pilots.
+On 21 January 1946, all of the squadron's pilots boarded the USS Shangri-La to observe carrier qualifications by United States Navy pilots.